rwang5203/badminton_reserve/README.md

 Run `python main.py -h` to see all arguments.

-> Make sure your local system's clock is calibrated.
-You can calibrate local time with TUNA NTP server `ntp.tuna.tsinghua.edu.cn` in advance to your booking.
+> Make sure your local system's time is calibrated.
+You can calibrate the local time with Tsinghua NTP server `ntp.tuna.tsinghua.edu.cn` in advance to your booking.

 ## TODOs